-An Australasian flycatcher that has a gray-brown back and whitish underside and constantly wags its white-edged tail.
+An Australasian flycatcher which has a grey-brown back and whitish underside and constantly wags its white-edged tail.

 - ‘The Jacky Winter is a small grey-brown flycatcher with a faint pale eye-line and white underbody.
 The dark tail has prominent white outer feathers which are obvious when it lands, wagging his tail from side to side.’

 - ‘Jacky Winters dart out from a perch to snatch at flying insects, returning to the same perch again.
 They dive and twist in the air, hovering and grabbing at insects.’

 Late 19th century: diminutive form of the pet name Jack (see jack) + Winter (imitative of the bird's cry).

 We take a look at several popular, though confusing, punctuation marks.

 From Afghanistan to Zimbabwe, discover surprising and intriguing language facts from around the globe.